10 Strategies to Avoid Getting into Debt

 Key Takeaways

-Lifestyle inflation - spending more as you earn more - is one of the most common and least discussed causes of debt among working Indians today.
+Lifestyle inflation - spending more as income rises - is one of the most common and least discussed causes of debt among working Indians today.

-FREED helps people both prevent and resolve debt - through free counselling, debt consolidation, and debt resolution programs.
+FREED helps people avoid and resolve debt through free counselling, debt consolidation, and debt resolution programs.

-Why Do People Fall Into Debt in the First Place?
+Why Do Humans Get Debt in the First Place?

-Understanding the cause is the first step to prevention.
+Understanding the problem is the first step toward staying debt free.

-The simplest budget framework is the 50-30-20 rule.
-50% of income goes to needs, 30% to wants, and 20% to savings and debt repayment.
-If your EMIs are already consuming more than 50%, address the debt situation first before trying to apply this framework.
+The 50-30-20 rule is the simplest budgeting framework to help you stay debt free: 50% of income toward needs, 30% toward wants, and 20% toward savings and debt repayment.
+If your EMIs already take up more than 50% of your income, address that debt issue first before trying to apply this framework.

 Strategy 2: Create an Emergency Fund

-Most debt situations start with one unexpected expense - a hospital bill, a job loss, a vehicle repair - and no savings to cover it.
-The credit card or personal loan becomes the only option.
-The EMI starts.
-If it overlaps with another EMI, the burden grows.
-The cycle begins.
+Most debt situations begin the same way: one unexpected expense - a hospital bill, a job loss, a car repair - with no funds set aside to cover it.
+The only options left are a credit card or a personal loan.
+The EMI begins.
+If it overlaps with another EMI, the strain increases.
+The debt cycle starts.

-Start with a target of Rs 10,000.
-Save Rs 500 to Rs 1,000 per month in a separate account.
-Do not touch it unless there is a genuine emergency.
-Once you reach Rs 10,000, aim for one month of expenses.
-Then three months.
+Start with a goal of Rs 10,000.
+Set aside Rs 500 to Rs 1,000 every month in a separate account.
+Don't touch it unless there is a genuine emergency.
+Once you reach Rs 10,000, build toward one month of expenses.
+After that, aim for three months.

-This fund is not exciting.
-But it is the difference between a difficult month and the beginning of a debt spiral.
+It isn't an exciting fund to build.
+But it can be the difference between a difficult month and the start of a debt spiral.

 Strategy 3: Never Spend More Than You Earn

-Credit card interest in India is 36 to 42% per year.
-That is the highest rate on any common financial product.
+Credit card interest rates in India range from 36% to 42% per year - the highest of any common financial product.
+This is exactly why learning how to avoid credit card debt matters so much.

-Paying in full every month means you pay zero interest.
-The card becomes a free short-term credit tool rather than an expensive debt trap.
+Pay your credit card balance in full every month, and you pay zero interest.
+The card becomes a free, short-term credit tool instead of an expensive debt trap.

-Set up auto-debit for the full statement amount on every card.
-Not the minimum due - the full outstanding.
+Set up auto-debit for the full statement amount on every card you hold - not just the minimum due.

 FREED Expert Tip

-Before applying for any credit card or loan, ask the lender for the Annual Percentage Rate - not just the interest rate.
-The APR includes all fees and charges and shows the true cost of borrowing.
-It is almost always higher than the advertised rate.
-Knowing the real cost before you borrow changes how you think about whether the loan is actually necessary.
+Before applying for any credit card or loan, ask the lender for the Annual Percentage Rate (APR) - not just the interest rate.
+The APR reflects the true cost of borrowing, including all fees and charges, and it is almost always higher than the advertised rate.

-Lifestyle inflation is spending more as you earn more - and it is one of the most common hidden causes of debt among working Indians.
+Lifestyle inflation - spending more simply because you're earning more - is one of the most common, least discussed causes of debt among working Indians.

 Strategy 6: Understand the True Cost of Borrowing